 We see ourselves as part of society – both at our individual sites as well as worldwide.
-Our aspiration is to help shape society.
-We do this both through our products and technologies and through our community engagement.
-That is why we work with our employees to promote a diverse array of social initiatives that help tackle challenges at the local level.
+Our aspiration is to help shape society – through our products, technologies and community engagement.
+That is why we work with our employees to promote a diverse range of social initiatives that help tackle challenges at the local level.

 Our approach to community engagement

 Worldwide, we are deeply committed to supporting the communities in which our sites are located.
-We focus on health, education and culture as well as environmental stewardship.
+In this context, we focus on health, education and culture as well as environmental stewardship.
 Moreover, we provide disaster relief and offer support to people in need in the vicinity of our sites.

-We are particularly determined to facilitate access to health for people worldwide.
-We do this by getting involved in numerous healthcare projects.
-In doing so, we specifically contribute our experience in all aspects of healthcare.
+In particular, we advocate to make health more accessible to people worldwide.
+We do this by getting involved in numerous healthcare projects and purposefully contributing our experience in all aspects of healthcare.

-We also promote science and culture education.
-This has a long tradition in our company.
-As a science and technology company, we champion creativity, the joy of discovery, curiosity and the courage to push boundaries.
-That is why we award scholarships and literary prizes, for example, or promote practice-oriented curricula.
+We also promote culture and science education.
+This has a long tradition within our company.
+As a science and technology company, we champion creativity, the joy of discovery and curiosity as well as the courage to push boundaries.
+That is why we award scholarships and literary prizes and promote practice-oriented curricula, for example.

 Protecting the environment and using natural resources responsibly is a task for us all.
-Therefore, we support various initiatives around the world that help raise awareness of environmental protection.
+Therefore, we support various initiatives around the world that help raise environmental awareness.

 We regularly evaluate the achievement of objectives and the impact of our projects.
-Our analysis is based on the so-called iooi method (input – output – outcome – impact) of the Bertelsmann Foundation.
-In the first step, we measure our input based on the product or monetary donations made and the time our employees invest in volunteer projects.
+Our analysis is based on the so-called iooi method (input – output – outcome – impact) developed by the Bertelsmann Foundation.
+In the first step, we measure our input based on the product or monetary donations made and the time our employees invest in volunteer projects, for instance.
 In the second step, we record the immediate output, for example the number of organized training programs that were made possible thanks to our financial donations.
-We are also interested in the impact we have achieved for the specific target group.
-Our goal is to ensure that our social commitment continues to have a positive impact on society.
-For this reason, we are constantly working to make the impact of our projects (outcome and impact) for our target groups measurable.
+We are also interested in the impact achieved for the specific target group.
+Our goal is to ensure that our community engagement continues to have a positive impact on society.
+For this reason, we are constantly working to make the sustainable impact of our projects (outcome and impact) measurable for the respective target groups.

-Together with reliable partners, we support many long-term projects and form long-term partnerships.
-This enables us to strengthen our relationship with our stakeholders and to reinforce our social license to operate.
+Together with reliable partners, we support many long-term projects and form long-term strategic partnerships.
+This enables us to strengthen our relationship with our stakeholders and helps reinforce our social license to operate.

 The Merck family of entrepreneurs also has a long history of supporting charitable causes.
-Their activities are organized via the Merck Family Foundation and the Merck’sche Gesellschaft für Kunst und Wissenschaft (Merck Society for Art and Science).
-The Merck Family Foundation supports international charitable projects – preferably those in which our employees are privately involved.
-The Merck Family Foundation is financed entirely from funds provided by the entrepreneurial family.
-The Merck’sche Gesellschaft für Kunst und Wissenschaft is a charitable association.
-It supports artistic and scientific projects with a connection to either the Rhine-Main region, the city or the government district of Darmstadt or to our business sectors.
+Their activities are organized via the Merck Family Foundation and the Merck’sche Gesellschaft für Kunst und Wissenschaft e.
+V. (Merck Society for Art and Science).

 Our commitment: The principles of our community engagement

-In designing our projects, we are guided by our Group-wide “Group Policy on Contributions to Society”.
-It defines what community engagement means for our company and what objectives we are pursuing.
-This policy gives our business sectors and subsidiaries abroad a framework for structuring their respective activities themselves; moreover, it stipulates roles and responsibilities.
+In designing our projects, we are guided by our Group-wide “Group Policy on Contributions to Society”, which defines what community engagement means for our company and what objectives we are pursuing.
+This policy gives our business sectors and subsidiaries abroad a framework for structuring their respective activities themselves and also stipulates roles and responsibilities.

 Health initiatives are also governed by guidelines from our Healthcare business sector and our Access to Health Charter.
-We calculate the value of our pharmaceutical donations in accordance with the World Health Organization (WHO) Guidelines for Medicine Donations.
+We calculate the value of our pharmaceutical donations in accordance with the Guidelines for Medicine Donations issued by the World Health Organization (WHO).

-With our Corporate Volunteering Guideline, we want to encourage our people to get involved in supporting the community.
-We grant our employees up to two days of paid leave per year to take part in volunteer activities either run or supported by our company.
+With our Corporate Volunteering Guideline, we want to strengthen and encourage volunteering initiatives by our employees.
+They are granted up to two days of paid leave per year to take part in volunteering activities that are either run or supported by our company.

 Our Good Deeds

 Our projects include volunteering initiatives as well as monetary and product donations.
-In 2020, we spent a total of around € 53,6 million on community outreach.
-Product and in-kind donations accounted for 55% and cash donations for 43% of this amount.
-Our employees actively participated in 20% of the projects either through monetary donations or volunteer work.
-As part of the volunteering projects, around 1,400 employees volunteered around 7,000 hours during their working hours.
+In 2021, we spent a total of around € 43 Mio on community engagement.
+Product and in-kind donations accounted for 48% and cash donations for 50% of this amount.
+Our employees actively participated in 26% of the projects, either through monetary donations or volunteer work.
+As part of the volunteering initiatives, more than 1100 employees volunteered around 5300 hours during their working hours.
 The amount contributed by the Merck Foundation is not included in this figure.
-Nor are initiatives that primarily served to market our products.
+Nor are initiatives that primarily serve to market our products.